roob1y/NutriTrack/BACKLOG.md

 - [ ] If direct Android call works, remove proxy dependency entirely
 - [ ] If not, investigate upgrading Render or self-hosting proxy

+## V1.8.1 Quick Fixes & Polish

+XS
+- [ ] Remove visible scrollbar on the right when scrolling (hide via CSS)
+- [ ] Remove the calendar element from the header — unnecessary chrome
+- [ ] Decrease the size of the settings icon
+- [ ] Grocery list — disable the "Generate from this week's plan" button when the log is empty
+- [ ] Progress view — remove Current Streak and Longest Streak
+- [ ] Progress view — reorder sections: Today's Macros → This Week → Calorie Trend → Best Macro Day

+S
+- [ ] Log meal modal — move Meal Name, Search Recipes and Search Foods inputs above the meal type buttons
+- [ ] Log meal modal — Log Meal and Cancel buttons should always be visible and sit next to each other
+- [ ] Planner — Week Plan, Recipes and Grocery tabs should remain visible no matter how far the user scrolls (sticky)
+- [ ] Planner — Weeks action button should always be visible no matter where the user scrolls (sticky)

+---

+## V1.8.2 Bug Fixes

+S
+- [ ] When navigating to a previous day the user cannot get back to the current day — fix forward navigation
+- [ ] Log meal cancel button is partially hidden by Android navigation controls at the bottom — apply correct safe area insets

+M
+- [] Grocery list — Generate grocery list not working in current app version — investigate and fix

+---

+## v1.8.3 UX Improvements

+S
+- [ ] Slider sheets — should be draggable down to dismiss
+- [ ] Grocery list — add haptic feedback when marking off food items

+M
+- [ ] Log meal — convert from a slider/sheet into its own dedicated full screen window
+- [ ] Log meal screen — add two additional action buttons alongside the standard log: "Add from planner" (auto-populates today's planned meals) and "Remove all meals" (clears the day's log with a confirmation prompt)
+- [ ] Planner — each day in the week view takes too much space, collapse days by default with an expand toggle, or reduce card size significantly
+- [ ] Planner — holding down on a recipe card reveals Edit, Duplicate and Delete options.
+Move duplicate and delete off the main recipe view entirely.
+Delete requires a confirmation prompt.
+- [ ] Planner — "Add recipe to slot" — if there are many recipes, open a dedicated full screen recipe picker rather than an inline list, then return to the week day screen on selection
+- [ ] Planner — copying a day of food should allow selecting multiple destination days at once
+- [ ] Planner — when viewing a different week, holding a card should not show "Log today's plan"
+- [ ] Recipe screen — remove the portion controller and Log as Meal button from the recipe detail view.
+Logging should only happen from the log screen.
+Portions are controlled at log time.
+Recipe screen simplifies to just the recipe content plus Edit on hold tap.

+---

+## v1.8.4 Nav Refactor

+L
+- [ ] Move Log, Planner and Progress from current position to a persistent bottom navigation bar, consistent with the FitTrack nav refactor.
+Do on its own branch.

+---

+## v1.8.5 New Feature — TDEE / BMI / Weight Loss Calculator

+L
+- [ ] Dedicated view (accessible from nav or settings) containing:
+  - BMI calculator — height and weight inputs, result with category label
+  - TDEE calculator — age, height, weight, activity level inputs
+  - Weight loss planner — slider to set target weekly loss (e.g. 0.25kg to 1kg per week), outputs adjusted daily calorie target
+  - Results feed back into NutriTrack daily calorie and macro targets automatically

+---

+## v1.8.6 Complex / New Features

+L
+- [ ] Haptics — extend haptic feedback beyond grocery list to other key interactions (logging a meal, completing a day, hitting macro targets)

+- [ ] Recipe Import with Auto Nutritional Lookup
+Allow the user to import recipes by pasting a recipe name or ingredient list.
+The app attempts to automatically match each ingredient against the USDA and Open Food Facts APIs to retrieve nutritional data.
+For any ingredient it cannot match confidently, the user is presented with a manual resolution screen where they can search for the correct item or enter values by hand.
+Once all ingredients are resolved the recipe is saved to the library with full macro data intact, exactly as if it had been built manually.

+XL
+- [] Barcode scanning — integrate Capacitor camera plugin with Open Food Facts barcode lookup for fast packaged food logging

 ---

 ## Future